Invasive clams discovered in Salmon Arm of Shuswap Lake - Salmon Arm Observer

 Asian clams, however, can reach densities of up to 10,000 to 20,000 per square metre of lake bed.
 They are filter feeders that can reduce biodiversity and food available for fish.
 Dense populations may have the potential to clog filters on hydro systems and water pipes, imposing costly maintenance.
 They are also known to harbour parasites that are harmful to humans if the clams are consumed raw.

-While this is the first confirmed presence of live Asian clams in the Shuswap, it is not the first confirmation of them in B.C.
-They are known to exist in lakes in the Fraser Valley and on Vancouver Island, as well as in 38 U.S. states and three of the Great Lakes – Erie, Michigan and Superior.
+While this is the first confirmed presence of live Asian clams in the Shuswap, they are known to exist in lakes in the Fraser Valley and on Vancouver Island, as well as in 38 U.S. states and three of the Great Lakes.

 To avoid spreading aquatic invasive species, including Asian clams, the society urges the public to clean, drain and dry all gear and watercraft following every use.